 Traveling by yourself?
 No problem, we love single travellers and don’t believe in penalising them by charging half the trip price again for our single supplement.
 With us you are only paying the actual cost to have a room all to yourself.
 If you’re up for making a new friend, you can elect to share with another single traveller of the same sex and only pay the twin-share price.
 The choice is yours!

-Please note the single supplement on this trip only includes large cities like Osh and Bishkek where we stay in hotels.
+Please note the single supplement on this Kyrgyzstan tour only includes large cities like Osh and Bishkek where we stay in hotels.
 Yurts are shared with other group members, as are some homestays and guesthouses.
 Due to the size of these cosy properties, they often do not have enough rooms to accommodate one person having a room to themselves.

 Trip leader description

-Accompanying you along your journey will be your Inverted Atlas trip leader.
+Accompanying you on your Kyrgyzstan tour will be your Inverted Atlas trip leader.
 Your trip leader is a logistics extraordinaire, keeps the trip running smoothly and ensures you have the best time possible on your trip.
 It is important to know that while your trip leader has the best job in the world, they aren’t actually on holidays, but rather they are there to make sure you have the best time while you are on your holiday!
 Your trip leader may at times need some time out so that they can complete back of house tasks that ensure everyone continues to enjoy the trip.
 It is also your trip leaders’ job to handle any issues (heaven forbid!) that come up while you’re on your trip like:

 - If you lose your passport or other travel documents